Purushottama Lal: Career

-The Mahabharata Transcreated Translation
+The Mahabharata Non-Rhyming English Verse Transcreation

-This is the most complete translation to date and is still in progress.
-Harivamsa Parva and Anushasana Parva are still left to be "transcreated" and translated.
-The Anushasana Parva is expected to be published in early 2023.
+This is the most complete translation to date.
+The Harivamsa Parva is still left to be "transcreated" and translated but it is not considered a part of the Mahabharata although it is considered an appendix to the Mahabharata.
 There are no plans for the Harivamsa Parva at present.
-The Mairavanacaritam is a part of Ramayana rather than the Mahabharata.
+The Mairavanacaritam (The Life of Mai-Ravana) (100 pages) is a part of Ramayana rather than the Mahabharata.